 - REDUCE DRAUGHTS.

-The less draughts the less of your expensively-heated hot air escapes!
+The less draughts in your house, the less of your expensively-heated hot air escapes!
 However, to prevent mould, damp and rot it is important that a house is ventilated.
 This is why bathrooms have extractor fans.
 (It is also important for humans that there is fresh air!)

 – THEY LET HOT AIR OUT = BAD